chanmix51/ZTLNote/README.md

 ### front end

 The main file uses `StructOpt` to parse the command line arguments.
 Each command must be a struct testable on its own:

- * info: list current topic/path with its date of last note creation/update
- * init: create an Organization and initialize the Store structure on disk.
- * topic
-    * create: create a topic (error if it already exists).
-This also creates the `main` path in that topic (maybe a `--main-path` option may be added in the future to specify the name of that deault path) `ztln topic create topic1`
-    * list: list thought topics in the Organization (maybe none). `ztln topic list`
-    * default: set the default topic for operations. `ztln topic default topic1`
- * path
-    * branch: branch a path from a specified point `ztln path create topic/path:-N` (error if it already exists)
-    * list: list the paths in the current topic `ztln path list` or `ztln path list topic1`
-    * default: set the given path as default path `ztln path default path1`
- * note:
-    * add: create a note from an existing content file `ztln note add filename` or `ztln note add filename path1` or `ztln note add filename path1 topic1`.
-Tags and references can be passed as parameters: `ztln note add filename --tags tag1,tag2 --references uuid1,uuid2` (not yet implemented)
-    * show: show a note from a given location `ztln note show "topic2/HEAD:-2"` or `ztln note show a4ab9b24-8bff-4b2e-a513-0f489c91f22b` or `ztln note show a4ab9b24`
-    * reference: create a reference from one note to another.
- * tag
-    * add: tag a note with the given keyword
-    * search: search all notes tagged with the given keyword
-    * list: list all the keywords stored in the index

 ### library